×

 What is a typical expat home or apartment like in Aviemore?

 "A typical expat home or apartment in Aviemore, is often a charming, traditional Scottish house or modern apartment with stunning views of the surrounding Cairngorms National Park.
 These homes usually have two to three bedrooms, a living room, a fully equipped kitchen, and one or two bathrooms.
 They are often furnished with a mix of modern and traditional Scottish decor, featuring warm, cozy interiors with fireplaces, wooden furniture, and tartan accents.
 Many homes also have a garden or a small yard, perfect for enjoying the beautiful Scottish weather.
 Some apartments, particularly those in newer buildings, may offer amenities such as a gym, a communal lounge, or even a concierge service.
-Despite being in a relatively rural area, these homes are usually not far from the town center, providing easy access to shops, restaurants, and local attractions," said one expat in Aviemore.
+Despite being in a relatively rural area, these homes are usually not far from the town center, providing easy access to shops, restaurants, and local attractions," remarked one expat who made the move to Aviemore.

 What is the average cost of housing in Aviemore?